mredenti/FEMeshVUE/README.md

 # FEMeshVUE

-Finite Element Mesh Visualization & Unified Engine aims to represent a mesh data structure and render it on screen as a visual representation using OpenGL and GLFW.
+Finite Element Mesh Visualization & Unified Engine aims to represent a mesh data structure and render it on screen as a visual representation using OpenGL.

 ## Configure